mikepjb/dotfiles/README.md

 3. Install the external dependencies (things like `ripgrep`) using the `./install` command.
 This will use your package manager (e.g brew for Mac OS, pacman for Arch) to get what you need.

+### Extra housekeeping when setting up a new machine

+1. Set caps lock as control.
+2. Disable audible/visual bell.

 ### Development environment inside Docker.